xyzzyx99/close-tabs/README.md

 ### 1.1.6

 - Added "Close Extension Tabs" command to close tabs opened by extensions.
-For some reason, on VSCode the extension tab is not reused, and multiple extensions would open many exrension tabs.
+For some reason, on VSCode the extension tab is not reused, and multiple extensions would open many extension tabs.
 The command closes them all.

 ### 1.1.5